rburgoyne/authzor/README.md

 GECO, Inc.

 Authzor is a web interface for managing user-specific authorization for Subversion repositories.
 Normally these permissions are managed using a text file named 'authz'.
 With Authzor, it is easy to manage permissions using a graphical interface.
-Authozor also imports users and groups from LDAP so that you don't have to manually define them.
+Authzor also imports users and groups from LDAP so that you don't have to manually define them.

 ![Sample screenshot](screenshot.png)